Russian Orthodox Church in Uzbekistan

-The Russian Orthodox Church in Uzbekistan is the main community of Eastern Orthodox Christianity in Uzbekistan, a mainly Muslim country.
+The Russian Orthodox Church in Uzbekistan is the main community of Eastern Orthodox Christianity in Uzbekistan, a predominantly Muslim country.
 Many of its members are Russians.
-Uzbekistan falls within the area of Tashkent and Central Asian Eparchy of the Russian Orthodox Church.
+Uzbekistan falls within Tashkent and the Central Asian Eparchy of the Russian Orthodox Church.
 The Eparchy is headed by a Metropolitan.
 Since 2011, the current Metropolitan of Tashkent and Central Asia is Vincent (Morar).

-Russian Orthodox Church in Uzbekistan has been established in 1871 and extends to Tajikistan, Turkmenistan and Kyrgyzstan.
+Russian Orthodox Church in Uzbekistan has been established in 1871 and extends to Tajikistan, Turkmenistan, and Kyrgyzstan.
 The Russian Orthodox Church has a better standing with the government than other religious groups do.
-The Uzbek government adheres to a secularist policy.
+The constitution establishes a secular framework to separate church and state.

+Government figures in 2020 suggested that 2.2% of the population of Uzbekistan are Orthodox Christians, most of whom are ethnic Russians.